 Next on the list is energy.
 This topic traditionally includes your electrical system but also heating systems required to keep your body temperature at a comfortable 98.6°.

 Electrical System Components

 First your electrical system.
 Although they have minimal moving parts, electrical components have a mind of their own.
-Be sure to stock fuses, breakers, outlets and, not least of all, lightbulbs.
+Be sure to stock fuses, breakers, outlets, and, not least of all, lightbulbs.

 LEDs light bulbs may have a lifespan in the hundreds of hours but I still don’t trust the numbers on the box.
 Stock several of each type in your bunker.
 Being underground in the dark will suck.

-Moving on to your power system there are a multitude of system components that you will need to store.
+Moving on to your power system there is a multitude of system components that you will need to store.
 If you are relying on solar for your energy needs then be sure to spare panels, inverter, charge controller, cabling, fuses, breakers, and any system sensors.